- Supersonic planes are airplanes that can fly at supersonic speeds. This means they can travel faster than the speed of sound, or Mach number 1.

 Summing it Up

 We’ve touched on a few of the newest supersonic planes in the works for 2022.
 With a split between military and commercial passenger use, the future is going to be something to see.
-Imagine taking a friend to lunch at a fine French restaurant (in France) and being back to tell friends all about it at happy hour.
+Imagine taking a friend to lunch at a fine French restaurant (in France) and coming back to tell friends all about it at happy hour.

 Since the final flight of the Concorde in 2003, the long wait for high-speed travel to come back strong with safer and more environmentally friendly versions is over.
 With the promises of some of these companies, the price of a ticket will be available to almost everyone who has the courage to get on board.